CSCfi/csc-user-guide/FAQ.md

 ## How can I preview my edits?

-You can preview how the Docs CSC page would look like with your changes included in two ways:
+You can preview how the Docs CSC page would look like with your changes included in two main ways:

+### Using the preview feature for active branches hosted on Rahti

+* A full preview for ongoing work is available for all branches: https://csc-guide-preview.rahtiapp.fi/origin/
+* Select your branch from the list to get a preview of your version of Docs CSC
+* Note, currently absolute internal links formatted as e.g. `/support/accessibility/` don't work in the preview, but they will work on docs.csc.fi.

 ### Locally using the MkDocs tool

 * This user guide uses [MkDocs](https://www.mkdocs.org/) to generate documentation pages.
-You can install it on your local computer by following the instructions given in the [MkDocs documentation](https://www.mkdocs.org/getting-started/), or with [Conda](https://docs.conda.io/en/latest/miniconda.html):
+You can install it on your local computer by following the instructions given in the [MkDocs documentation](https://www.mkdocs.org/user-guide/installation/), or with [Conda](https://docs.conda.io/en/latest/miniconda.html):

 ```bash
 conda env create -f docs/support/tutorials/conda/conda-docs-env-1.0.yaml